What is our primary use case?

 Which solution did I use previously and why did I switch?

-We were previously using Marketo as the transformation tool, but it was very old at the time and needed replacing.
+We were previously using Mercator as the transformation tool, but it was very old at the time and needed replacing as it was unable to provide SFTP.

 How was the initial setup?